varajala/microtest/docs/config.md

 The \_\_name\_\_ - attribute of the executed modules can be simply altered by setting the **microtest.exec_name** to the string you want it to be.
 This defaults to **'microtest_runner'**.
-When executing the cinfig script it will always be the default value.
+When executing the config script it will always be the default value.

 It can be useful to set this to something else, for example when running tests built with unittest.

-Here's an excerpt from the microtest's own tests:
+Here's an example:
 ```python
 #in main.py
 import microtest